Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 Note that this project is about simulation – you must synthesise a data set.

 ### Variables used:

 - Life expectancy
 - Birth weight
 - Birth province
 - IQ
 - Height

+### What exactly is in this repository

+I have created a dataset containing 5 different variables, all in some way correlated to life expectancy.
+Or so I thought.
+First I investigated the variables involved, their distributions and their relationship with each other.
+And I found out my variable <em> birth province </em> had no correlation to any of the other variables.
+Therefore I decided to take this variable out of the second part this project.

+## Variables explained

+### Life expectancy

+This variable is central in this dataset.
+It is the life expectancy in years of males in Ireland.
+It turned out

+## Packages used

+### - Numpy
+Numpy is a fundamental library for scientific computing in Python.
+It adds support for large, multi dimensional arrays and matrices.
+It also includes a large collection of high level mathematical functions to operate on these arrays.

+### - Seaborn
+Seaborn is a Python visualization library based on matplotlib, providing a high-level interface for drawing statistical graphics.
+I found this library to be easy to use and used it to plot swarmplots and scatterplots.

+### - Matplotlib
+Matplotlib is the plotting library of Numpy.
+It provides an object-oriented API for embedding plots into applications.
+I used this library to plot histograms, amongst other things.

+### - Pandas
+Pandas is a library providing high-performance, and easily usable data structures and data analysis tools for Python.
+It is built on top of Numpy, so that means Numpy is required by Pandas.
+I have used it to read in the excel file containing the Iris date set, amongst other things.